 - 30 studio art courses and the only art conservation program on the West Coast

-- In its fifth year, AISS (Accelerated Integrated Science Sequence) is only one of three introductory interdisciplinary science programs for science majors in the nation.
+- In its fifth year, AISS (Accelerated Integrated Science Sequence) is only one of a handful of introductory interdisciplinary science programs for science majors in the nation.

 - The weekly Scripps Tea has been a tradition since 1931.